About Us

 Children

 The development of German language skills can only take place holistically.
 That's why we play, laugh and discuss together, have many an adventure - and all of it in German.
 Whether we create our own pizza or hide in the grass as lions - it's always about the adventure itself, and we do it with a lot of energy and interest.
 We learn the German words, sentence structures and expressions required for this almost unknowingly.
-This active teaching and learning runs consistently through our offer for children.
-It turns classes into groups that hold together, and random acquaintances into German-speaking friendships.
+This active teaching and learning runs consistently through our offer.
+It turns classes into teams that hold together, and random acquaintances into German-speaking friendships.

 2